 If you have video inventory but aren’t interested in building those direct relationships, you’ll be in the market for a video network to monetize for you.
 In many cases, these products overlap; video ad platforms will let you serve ads you sell directly while monetizing any remnant inventory through their network (basically how DFP works for display ads).

-Some of the platforms worth checking out include:
+Aside from vi.ai here are some of the platforms worth checking out include:

 Video advertising is going to continue to increase in coming years, and publishers with inventory to monetize will find themselves with a big opportunity.
 While monetizing video isn’t quite as easy as the display side of the business, the opportunity to command premium CPMs may be too big to ignore.